 - A media with Linux-style volume handling displays the volumes as, for example, hda1 and sdb2.
 It tries to reconstruct MD devices and logical (LVM) volumes before starting a recovery. - A media with Windows-style volume handling displays the volumes as, for example, C: and D:.
-It provides access to dynamic (LDM) volumes. - 4.
+It provides access to dynamic (LDM) volumes. - 3.
 Follow the wizard steps to specify the following: - a.
 [Optional] The parameters of the Linux kernel.
 Separate multiple parameters with spaces.
-For example, to be able to select a display mode for the bootable agent each time the media starts, type: vga=ask - For a list of parameters, see Kernel parameters (p.
-174). - b.
-The Acronis bootable components to be placed on the media. - You can select 32-bit and/or 64-bit components.
-The 32-bit components can work on 64-bit hardware.
-However, you need 64-bit components to boot a machine that uses Unified Extensible Firmware Interface (UEFI). - To use the media on different types of hardware, select both types of components.
-When booting a machine from the resulting media, you will be able to select 32-bit or 64-bit components on the boot menu.
+For example, to be able to select a display mode for the bootable agent each time the media starts, type: vga=ask b.
+The Acronis bootable components to be placed on the media.